wowi42/wowi.io/content/blog/Stop-hosting-yourself.md

 So hosted solution will cost you $122,700/year.

-> Wait a second Loïc, so hosting yourself is cheaper than a service?
+> Wait a second Loïc, hosting yourself is cheaper than a service?

 Wrong, young padawan: you forget to include your human resources!